Radmehrvf/NETWORKRAD/ARCHITECTURE.md

 - Static HTML is fast and simple to deploy.
 - Nginx serves static assets efficiently and reverse-proxies dynamic requests to Node.
 - Session cookies allow a classic login experience without storing tokens in the browser.
+- Sessions are persisted in Redis for shared state across instances.

 User journey:
 1) Visit landing page `index.html`